WASRA to Mobilise Funds for Infrastructure Development in West Africa - THISDAYLIVE

 According to her, these funds would finance infrastructure and contribute to the development of the process that will integrate and ultimately develop the regional capital market.

-Uduk stated this in Abuja Tuesday while announcing that the West Africa Capital Market Integration Council has commenced registration for the inaugural Biennial West Africa Capital Market Conference (WACMaC) to be held between October 28 and 29 at Sofitel Hotel Ivoire, Abidjan, Cote d’Ivoire.
+Uduk stated this in Abuja yesterday while announcing that the West Africa Capital Market Integration Council has commenced registration for the inaugural Biennial West Africa Capital Market Conference (WACMaC) to be held in Abidjan, Cote D’ivoire.

 The conference has as its theme “Positioning West Africa Capital Markets to Achieve Sustainable and Real Economic Growth Through Integration and Sound Regulation” and seeks to provide a forum for key stakeholders to discuss the pertinent issues relating to infrastructure financing across the region as well as proffer solutions or recommendations that will help shape the development and integration of the region’s capital markets.

-The public conference, according to Uduk, will feature over 40 distinguished speakers and panelists, from Africa and beyond, including senior policy makers, business leaders, investors, thought leaders, and keynote speakers such as Mark Napier, Director, FSD Africa; Dr. Eunice Egbuna, Director-General, West Africa Monetary Institute; and M. Constatin Dabiré, Special Adviser to the Prime Minister in charge of Public Private Partnerships, Burkina Faso.
+The public conference, according to Uduuk, will feature over 40 distinguished speakers and panelists, from Africa and beyond, including senior policy makers, business leaders, investors, thought leaders, and keynote speakers such as Mark Napier – Director, FSD Africa; Dr. Eunice Egbuna – Director-General, West Africa Monetary Institute, M. Constatin Dabiré – Special Adviser to the Prime Minister in charge of Public Private Partnerships, Burkina Faso

 “Organisations interested in sponsoring the event can learn more on the conference website,” she stated.